 Capital assets consist of leasehold improvements, office furniture and equipment, information technology hardware, studio equipment, real property, mobile homes and vehicles.
 Capital assets for office operations costing in excess of one thousand dollars have been capitalized; those costing less than one thousand dollars are treated as expenses in the year of acquisition.
 Leasehold improvements, office furniture, and leased equipment are being amortized on a straight-line basis over the term of the applicable lease.
 Computer equipment is being amortized on a straight-line basis over four years.
-Capital assets for real property and mobile homes costing in excess of five thousand dollars have been capitalized; those costing less than five thousand dollars are treated as expenses in the year of acquisition.
-Real property and mobile homes are being amortized on a straight-line basis at various rates ranging from 10 to 40 years.
+Expenditures for real property and mobile homes in excess of five thousand dollars have been capitalized as to their nature; those less than five thousand dollars are treated as repairs in the year in which the repairs were made.
+Real property and mobile homes are being amortized on a straight-line basis at various rates depending on their nature and expected life ranging from 10 to 40 years.